-He Careers & Work Experience
+Careers & Employability

 Here at Turton Sixth Form we want to develop our students into well rounded and employable young adults.

-Therefore, we provide our students with a wide variety of opportunities to develop their employability skills and their insight into potential careers.
+We believe it is our duty to prepare students for the world of work and provide them with a wide variety of opportunities to develop their employability and their insights into potential careers.